tarleb/jats-con-2022/paper.md

 Our pipeline implements a single-source publishing workflow that uses the author-provided Markdown document and BibTeX file as primary input, producing JATS, PDF, and Crossref XML.

+The *pandoc* document converter supports common scientific document components like code listings, tables, formulæ, and figures, allowing automated tagging, as well as the production of visually-focused artifacts.
+This is enhanced further by customizing the document conversion process via various pandoc mechanisms, including custom Lua scripts for metadata handling and document-internal cross-references.

+The system presented here allows for the quick generation of article proofs and archiving artifacts.
+This, combined with the heavy focus on automation in JOSS, enables a single-source workflow that supports a very short write--review cycle, as well as direct and effortless publishing.